jlarobello/BZFlag-AI/README.md

 # BZFlag Green Team AI
 <br>
-Currently, the BZFlag bots use Jon's implementation for assignment 3 with Professor Chin's method pointer example.
-The plan is to make developments off of this current release.
+UPDATE: Changeg the code to Professor Chin's A3 solution.
+We will develop of of this.
 <br>
 <br>
 **Installation:**